mattrussi/gitlab-com-runbooks/docs/patroni/wal_log_analysis.md

 This is the procedure to fetech WALs from a GPRD database into a postgres VM in the db-benchmarking environment

-### 1. Have wal-g installed on the VM by assigning the `gitlab_walg::default` recipie to the proper Chef role,
+### 1. Have wal-g installed on the VM by assigning the `gitlab_walg::default` recipie to the proper Chef role

 - Create the VM or run chef-client on the node to apply the recipie

-### 2. Once wal-g is installed, manually configure the GPRD the gcs settings and credentials on it:
+### 2. Once wal-g is installed, manually configure the GPRD the gcs settings and credentials on it

 - As `root` create a `/etc/wal-g.d/env-gprd` directory with the same content of `/etc/wal-g.d/env`